-Sell my diesel car the Motorway way
+Sell my diesel car on Motorway

 How to sell your diesel vehicle